 Iowa Conference Coach of the Year--2005, 2006, 2007

-McMartin, who also serves as the team’s quarterbacks coach, has been a part of one of the nation’s most tradition-rich college football programs as a player, student assistant and now head coach.
+McMartin, has been a part of one of the nation’s most tradition-rich college football programs as a player, student assistant and now head coach.
 Central's 2009 league title was the program's 30th and the school’s 20 NCAA Division III playoff berths are just three shy of the national record.
 The Dutch have compiled 17 undefeated regular seasons and haven’t had a losing football campaign since 1960.

 Named as one of 10 “hot” coaches in the NCAA Division III by American Football Monthly in 2005, McMartin also gained extensive coaching experience at other schools for 13 years, coaching nearly every position.

 Prior to returning to Central, McMartin was the offensive coordinator and offensive line coach at DePauw University (Ind.).
 During his four years there, DePauw broke several school offensive records.